-This part standard specifies the requirements for a comprehensive and interoperable archetype representation, and defines the ODP Information Viewpoint representation for the Archetype Model and an optional archetype interchange format called Archetype Definition Language (ADL).
+This part of ISO 13606 specifies the requirements for a comprehensive and interoperable archetype representation, and defines the ODP Information Viewpoint representation for the Archetype Model and an optional archetype interchange format called Archetype Definition Language (ADL).

-This standard does not require that any particular model be adopted as the internal architecture of archetype repositories, services or components used to author, store or deploy archetypes in collaboration with EHR services.
-It does require that these archetypes are capable of being mapped to the Archetype Model defined in this part-standard in order to support EHR communication and interoperability within an EHR-sharing community.
+This part of ISO 13606 does not require that any particular model be adopted as the internal architecture of archetype repositories, services or components used to author, store or deploy archetypes in collaboration with EHR services.
+It does require that these archetypes be capable of being mapped to the Archetype Model defined in this part of ISO 13606 in order to support EHR communication and interoperability within an EHR-sharing community.